-Videos to help Grade 3 students learn how to identify a shaded fractional part in different ways depending on the designation of the whole.
+Videos and solutions to help Grade 3 students learn how to identify a shaded fractional part in different ways depending on the designation of the whole.

 Common Core Standards: 3.NF.3d,

 Plans and Worksheets for all Grades

 Lessons for Grade 3

 New York State Common Core Math Grade 3, Module 5, Lesson 13

 Lesson 13 Application Problem